safebash/opencrypto/README.md

 [![Build Status](https://travis-ci.org/safebash/OpenCrypto.svg?branch=master)](https://travis-ci.org/safebash/OpenCrypto)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://raw.githubusercontent.com/safebash/OpenCrypto/master/LICENSE.md)

-OpenCrypto is a JavaScript library built on top of WebCryptography API that helps you smoothly implement crypto features into your secure web app.
-This library performs all of its crypto functions using WebCryptography API only.
+OpenCrypto is a JavaScript library built on top of WebCryptography API.
+Purpose of this library is to make it easier for developer to implement cryptographic functions with less code without the need to deal with ASN.1, PEM and other formats manually.

 ## Code Usage
 ### Load OpenCrypto into your web app